wang-yuhao/wang-yuhao.github.io/source/_posts/8-Use-Hexo-Github-to-Realize-the-Automatic-Deployment-of-Personal-Blog.md

   shortname: <your-disqus-id> #
   count: true
 ```

+#### Delete a post in hexo
+ 1. Delete the post under source/_post folder

+ 2. Run hexo clean to delete the database (db.json) and assets folder

+ 3. Run hexo generateto generate the new blog without your deleted post

+ 4. Run hexo deploy to deploy your blog

 #### Connect Hexo with Github
 1. deploy hexo on GitHub pages: build a new repository with the name: <username.github.io>, create a new branch <hexo>